jzabroski/Home/Books/ThinkAgain/README.md

 ## How To Be Wrong

+> "Two kinds of detachment are particularly useful for clear thinking: detaching your present from your past and detaching your opinions from your identity."
+> -- Adam Grant

-1. Detaching yourself from your identity - past self from present self.
+1. Detaching yourself from your past self from present self.
 Rethink who you are.
 But be able to have a continuous story of how you got to who you are from who you were.
+2. Detaching your opinions.
+Be passionately dispassionate.
+Jean Pierre predicting Trump would win.
+Paid more attention to factors that were hard to quantify but more predictive.  **Forecasting skill is less of what we know, 3x forecaster success was how often they updated their beliefs.**